-Overview of the field of computer science with an emphasis on logic and critical thinking skills.
-Abstraction, design, recursion, concurrency, hardware, and the theoretical limitations of computers.
-The history of computing and issues arising from the growing role of computers in society.
-The relevance of the basics of computer science in all fields will be emphasized.
-Students will be given a friendly introduction to programming that will prepare them for success in CSCI 40 or in their respective fields.
-(A, CSU, CSU-GE)
+This class is an overview of the field of computer science with an emphasis on logic and critical thinking skills.
+The history of computing and issues arising from the growing role of computers in society are discussed in a Socratic fashion.
+The relevance of topics in computer science to all fields is emphasized, including abstraction, design, recursion, concurrency, divide and conquer, and the limitations of computers.
+Students are given a friendly introduction to programming that will prepare them for success in CSCI 40 or in their respective fields.
+(A, CSU, CSU-GE, UC)